ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Atypical hyperplasia of the breast.
 This diagnosis increases the risk of developing breast cancer in the future.
 It is characterized by abnormal, but not cancerous, cells found in a biopsy (see Diagnosis) of the breast.

 LCIS.
-As explained in the Introduction section, this diagnosis refers to abnormal cells found in the lobules or glands of the breast.
-LCIS in 1 breast increases the risk of developing invasive breast cancer in either breast in the future.
+LCIS refers to abnormal cells found in the lobules or glands of the breast.
+It is not considered cancer.
+However, LCIS in 1 breast increases the risk of developing invasive breast cancer in either breast in the future.
 If LCIS is found during a biopsy (see Diagnosis), it may be removed to check for other changes.
 Additional treatment may be recommended.
 Talk with your doctor about the best way to monitor this condition.

 Breast density.
 Dense breast tissue may make it more difficult to find a tumor on standard imaging tests, such as mammography (see Diagnosis).
+Having dense breast tissue generally means you have more milk glands, milk ducts, and supportive tissue in the breast than fatty tissue.
 Breast density may be from higher levels of estrogen, rather than a separate risk factor, and usually decreases with age.
 Some states require that mammogram results include information about breast density if the results show that a woman has dense breast tissue.
 Researchers are looking at whether lowering breast density might also decrease the risk of breast cancer.

 Lifestyle factors.
 As with other types of cancer, studies continue to show that various lifestyle factors may contribute to the development of breast cancer.